 There has been increased competitive pressure in the BDC and investment company marketplace for first and second lien secured debt, resulting in lower yields for increasingly riskier investments.
 A large number of entities compete with us and make the types of investments that we seek to make in lower middle market companies.
 We compete with public and private buyout funds, commercial and investment banks, commercial financing companies, and, to the extent that they provide an alternative form of financing, hedge funds.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
 For example, some competitors may have a lower cost of funds and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which would allow them to consider a wider variety of investments and establish more relationships than us.
 Furthermore, many of our competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
-The competitive pressures we face could have a material adverse effect on our business, financial condition and results of operations.
-Also, as a result of this competition, we may not be able to take advantage of attractive investment opportunities from time to time and we can offer no assurance that we will be able to identify and make investments that are consistent with our investment objective.
+The competition, we may not be able to take advantage of attractive investment opportunities from time to time and we can offer no assurance that we will be able to identify and make investments that are consistent with our investment objective.
 We do not seek to compete based on the interest rates we offer, and we believe that some of our competitors may make loans with interest rates that will be comparable to or lower than the rates we offer.
 We may lose investment opportunities if we do not match our competitors' pricing, terms, and structure.
-However, if we match our competitors' pricing, terms, and structure, we may experience decreased net interest income and increased risk of credit loss.